sancau/dstrace/README.md

 ### How it does that?

-1. DSTrace using GIT hooks to perform some operations on every commit and on every push
+- DSTrace is using GIT hooks to perform some operations on every commit and on every push
-2. If a notebook was changed DSTrace will use Jupyter's *nbconvert* to built a Python representation of that notebook and will automatically add it to the commit
+- If a notebook was changed DSTrace will use Jupyter's *nbconvert* to built a Python representation of that notebook and will automatically add it to the commit

 *You now have a meaningful git diff :)*

-3. It also will help to synchronize changed notebooks with their corresponding Confluence pages that can be configured in a DSTrace config file (that is also goes to VCS)
+- DSTrace will help to synchronize changed notebooks with their corresponding Confluence pages that can be configured in a DSTrace config file (that is also goes to VCS)

-*You now Confluence documentation synchronized with the actual research in Jupyter.
+*You now have Confluence documentation synchronized with the actual research in Jupyter.
 And there's more.
 You also have each Confluence page version bind to a specific GIT commit :)*

+##### NOTE

+Currently the tool uses [NbConflux](https://github.com/Valassis-Digital-Media/nbconflux.git) to interact with Confluence.
+\
+Unfortunately NbConflux seem not to be active anymore.
+\
+For now I've chosen vedoring strategy to be able modify nbconflux here and there without the need to fork it and support an another package.
+\
+This is not very clean approach but it does the job and allows to iterate faster.

 ## Step by step example